TitasDas/Docuwise2.0/README.md

 # Docuwise 2.0

 Welcome to [Docuwise 2.0](https://docuwise.streamlit.app/), an advanced document analysis platform designed to help you extract information from PDF documents seamlessly.
-Our system utilizes the latest in AI technology to provide answers to your queries directly from the content of your uploaded documents.
+Our system utilizes a Retrieval Augmented Generated system to provide answers to your queries directly from the content of your uploaded documents.

-## Setup Instructions
+## How to Use Docuwise 2.0

-To begin using Docuwise 2.0, please follow these steps:
+Follow these steps to start extracting information from your PDF documents:

-1. **API Key Configuration**: Start by entering your `OPENAI_API_KEY` in the designated field.
-This key is essential for processing your requests and enabling the AI functionalities of our platform.
+1. **API Key Configuration**: Enter your `OPENAI_API_KEY` in the designated field.
+This key enables the AI functionalities of our platform and is essential for processing your requests.

-2. **Document Upload**: Use the browse button to upload PDF documents from which you wish to extract information.
-Our platform supports a wide range of PDFs, making it easy for you to get the answers you need.
+2. **Document Upload**: Use the browse button to upload the PDF documents from which you wish to extract information.
+Our platform supports a wide range of PDFs, facilitating easy access to the answers you need.

-3. **Query Submission**: Once your documents are uploaded, simply type in any question related to the content of your documents.
-Our AI will analyze the text and provide you with the relevant answers.
+3. **Submit Queries**: After uploading your documents, type any question related to their content.
+Our AI analyzes the text and provides you with relevant answers.

 ### Important Considerations